SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 **Before reconfiguring timers, be sure to read the "Section 2: How this core uses timers" below to avoid stepping on the core's toes, or getting your toes stepped on by the core!**

 ### TCA0 - Type A 16-bit Timer with 3/6 PWM channels
 This timer ~is~ was the crown jewel of the modern AVR devices as far as timers go.
-It lost some of it's lustre in the eyes of timer enthusiasts when the TCE came out, but those are only found on a product family that maxes out at just 32k flash, and it's only got one.
-And making  though that's still limited to a single low-spec family of parts/ It can be operated in two very different modes.
+It lost some of it's lustre in the eyes of timer enthusiasts when the TCE came out, but those are only found on a single product family at present), and the TCA is still better for 8-bit PWM, in that it gives you 6 channels per timer.  single low-spec family of parts/ It can be operated in two very different modes.
 The default mode on startup is "Normal" or `SINGLE` mode - it acts as a single 16-bit timer with 3 output compare channels.
 It can count in either direction, and can also be used as an event counter (ie, effectively "clocked" off the event), is capable of counting up or down, generating PWM in single and dual slope modes, and has 7-output prescaler.
 In terms of PWM generation, a TCA in SINGLE mode is on the same level as the classic avr 16-bit Timer1 (though most classic AVRs only had 2 outputs per timer - there the third output was a rare feature reserved for top-end parts like the 2560).
 The newly added features aren't ones that are particularly relevant for most Arduino users.
 TCA0 can generate events or interrupts on compare match for each channel (independently), as well as on an overflow.

-The Type A timer can be also be set to split mode to get six 8-bit PWM channels (this is how it is configured by default by megaTinyCore and DxCore - since `analogWrite()` is only 8-bit, we might as well double the number of channels we get right?
+The Type A timer can alternately be set to split mode to get six 8-bit PWM channels (this is how it is configured by default by megaTinyCore and DxCore - since `analogWrite()` is only 8-bit, we might as well double the number of channels we get right?
 In split mode the high and low bytes of the timer count `TCA0.SINGLE.CNT` register become `TCA.SPLIT.LCNT` and `TCA.SPLIT.LCNT`; likewise the period and compare registers *in SINGLE mode, these are 16-bit registers; accessing them uses the temporary register.
 In SPLIT mode, they are 8-bit registers!* (Unlike the TCB in PWM mode, this works correctly on all parts).
 The frequency of the clock from which the signals generated by the two halves of the timer are derived is always the same - they share the prescaler - but the period, and hence the frequency of the output, is not.
 For example, if we have a 1 MHz clock (16 MHz prescaled by 16), and set LPER to 249 (250 clocks) and HPER to 199 (200 clocks) the low-half period, covering WO 0-2 will generate PWM at 4kHz, and the high half will generate PWM at 5 kHz on WO3-5.

 Event functionality is not supported in SPLIT mode.
+Actually, basically NOTHING is supported in split mode.
+Split mode does ONE THING and one thing only - downcounts both bytes separately (it is possible to change the frequency of the two separately by changing their period - so it's not just a 6-channel 8-bit PWM timer) to give you 6 PWM channels at potentially 2 different frequencies.

 There are a few examples of using TCA0 to generate PWM at specific frequencies and duty cycles in the document on [Taking over TCA0](./TakingOverTCA0.md)